ShaqGrant/rez/resume.md

 *- Currently developing an E-Learning system geared towards the sharing and reuse of learning objects*

 **Networking**
-*- Implemented a simple Diffie-Hellman client server key exchange via sockets using python*
 *- Implemented a reliable data transport protocol for the in-order delivery of UDP datagrams*
 *- Implemented some distance-vector routing algorithms*

 **Cybersecurity**
-*- Designed a simple password cracker*
-*- Designed a simple port and IP address scanner*
+*- Designed a simple IP address & port scanner along with a password cracker*
-*- Designed a spyware based worm*
+*- Designed a spyware based worm which discreetly records data from a computer's webcam, mic, keyboard and screen*

 ### References
 *Available on request*